prometheus/prometheus/docs/querying/basics.md

 The timestamps at which to sample data, during a query, are selected independently of the actual present time series data.
-This method principally supports cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not precisely precisely in time.
+This method principally supports cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not precisely align in time.
 Because of their independence, Prometheus needs to assign a value at those timestamps for each relevant time series.
 It does so by taking the newest sample before this timestamp.